New Orleans Maritime Accident Lawyers

 New Orleans is known for its water.
 With Lake Pontchartrain on one side, Lake Borgne on the other and the Mississippi River right behind, New Orleans residents have loads of options for having fun and working on the water.
 People love to swim and boat around New Orleans, and water skiing, flyboarding and tubing are all popular area pastimes.
 The nearby Gulf of Mexico provides jobs for seamen and those on dry land handling cargo and working on ships.

-Maritime Accident Injuries in New Orleans
+Navigating Maritime Accidents in New Orleans

 1. Recreation Seekers

-- Operator in training
+- Operator errors

-- Drunk or drugged boating
+- Distracted boating

-- Violation of boat safety laws
+- Violations of safety regulations

-- Foodborne illness that results in widespread outbreaks
+- Foodborne illnesses leading to widespread outbreaks

-2. Maritime Workers
+2. For Maritime Workers

 - Commercial fishing and diving boats